Blue Cross Blue Shield of Michigan Returns Money to Customers, Individuals

 Improving Access to Care

-For Blue Cross and Blue Care Network members, Covid-19 diagnostic testing and treatment is free through June 30.
+For Blue Cross and Blue Care Network members, Covid-19 treatment is free through Dec.
+31, 2020.
+Diagnostic testing is also covered at no cost as of March 18, 2020.

 And we realize that during the pandemic people are seeing their doctors in different ways, so Blue Cross and Blue Care Network are providing free access to telehealth services for medical and behavioral health through June 30.
 Most Medicare Advantage members also receive these same benefits through Dec.
 31. Additionally, Medicare Advantage members will receive free access to all the services provided in their primary care physicians office.